Nowa-Ammerlaan/HFML-VSM_CoilProfilePlotter/README.md

 **refXpos = _int_**\
 **refYpos = _int_**\
 **potmerDCpos = _int_**\
 Sometimes additional devices are measured simultaneously with the lock-ins, here you can set in which columns the relevant data is stored.
-Note that time will always be in the zeroth column.